FluidFM: A New Era in Temporal Single Cell Analysis

 Cellular heterogeneity poses a formidable challenge for researchers across various disciplines, including developmental biology, cellular reprogramming, immuno-oncology, and cellular disease modeling.
 Advances in single-cell extraction methods have begun to unravel the intricate and dynamic nature of cellular heterogeneity.
 Gaining a comprehensive understanding of single-cell dynamics requires extracting target molecules from individual cells to analyze and uncover novel transcripts, proteoforms, and post-transcriptional and -translational modifications.
+However, many current techniques require removing cells from their natural habitats and lysing them, leading to post-lysis analyte alterations and loss of vital contextual information.
+In response to these limitations, scientists have proposed the use of minimally invasive sampling devices, such as atomic force microscopy (AFM) tips and micro/nanopipettes.

+A significant breakthrough has been with the development of the single-cell biopsy workflow based on the FluidFM technology, which allows researchers to delve into the contents of living cells.
 Imagine the single-cell biopsy workflow as a delicate procedure that collects a small portion of a cell's cytoplasm, skillfully extracted without inflicting any harm on the cell itself.
 This innovative approach promises to revolutionize our understanding of cellular heterogeneity and propel the field of cellular research to new heights.

 History of single cell biopsies